Revealing novel aspects of light-matter coupling in terahertz two-dimensional coherent spectroscopy: the case of the

-This direct correspondence between the peak energy of the nonlinear signal and the SC gap energy was also found in other NbN samples with different \tc, as presented in Fig.~S2 in the SM.
+This direct correspondence between the peak energy of the nonlinear signal and the SC gap energy was also found in other NbN samples with different \tc, as presented in Fig.~S7 in the SM.

 To obtain deeper insight into the spectrum of the nonlinear signal, we performed THz 2DCS using narrow-band THz pulses with the peak $E$-field of 3~\kv and a driving angular frequency of $\Omega/2\pi$~=~0.63 THz.
 Figure~3(a) shows the nonlinear signal spectra for NbN with \tc~=~14.9~K measured at 5~K when $\tau=0$~ps.
 The power spectrum exhibits two peaks at 0.63~THz and 1.9~THz, corresponding to the FH and TH contributions, respectively.
-Both FH and TH intensities follow $E^6$ as shown in Fig.~3(b) up to the THz peak $E$-field $E$ of 10 and 4~kV/cm, respectively, indicating that both are third-order nonlinear responses.
+Both FH and TH intensities follow $E^6$ as shown in Fig.~3(b) up to the THz peak $E$-field of 10 and 3~kV/cm, respectively, indicating that both are third-order nonlinear responses.
 In the third-order processes driven at a frequency $\Omega$, the nonlinear signals are generated at frequencies of $\pm\Omega\pm\Omega\pm\Omega$~\cite{Boyd}, giving signals at $\Omega$ and 3$\Omega$.